Schools become flashpoint for Republicans eyeing White House

 “Voters want their leaders to understand the issues that they’re talking about at their kitchen table,” she said.
 “Right now, families are sitting at their kitchen table looking at report cards, looking at homework assignments, frustrated at curriculum.”

-The debate over education still carried weight during last year’s midterms, potentially giving Republican presidential candidates a reason to stay focused on the issue.
-Half of voters in the 2022 elections said their local K-8 schools were teaching too much about gender identity issues, according to AP VoteCast, a national survey of the electorate.
-Only about a quarter said schools teach too little on the subject.
+The debate over education still carried weight during last year’s elections, potentially giving Republican presidential candidates a reason to stay focused on the issue.
+Half of voters in 2022 said their local K-8 schools were teaching too much about gender identity issues, according to AP VoteCast, a national survey of the electorate.
+Only about one-quarter said schools teach too little on the subject.

-About 4 in 10 voters said too little is taught on racism in the U.S., while about a third said schools were teaching too much on related issues.
-Roughly a quarter of voters said the focus on each is “about right.”
+About 4 in 10 voters said too little is taught on racism in the U.S., while about one-third said schools were teaching too much on related issues.
+Roughly one-quarter of voters said the focus on each is “about right.”

 Among Democrats, about two-thirds said there’s too little taught about racism.
 But there was less consensus around teaching gender identity.
 About 4 in 10 said too little is taught, about 2 in 10 said too much is taught and about 4 in 10 said schools handle it about right.